Blume? Singer?

 heavily on two shaky platforms:

-- The, dare I say, resentful “evidence” of a non-scholar Martijn Dekker whose ignorance of academic process in the social sciences should be glaringly obvious to any academic.
+- The, dare I say, resentful so-called “evidence” of a non-scholar, Martijn Dekker, whose ignorance of academic process in the social sciences should be glaringly obvious to any academic.
+But somehow the Sage 6 fell for it anyway.
 For Dekker's information, every academic thesis undergoes a comprehensive ethics review before acceptance.
-I have rebutted Dekker’s absurd confabulations here
+From this, it can be deduced that my thesis was checked and accepted.
+I have rebutted Dekker’s absurd confirmation-biased confabulations here.
+Not only are they libelling me, but they are libelling my university.

-I would hope the 6 academics have not been relying on Wikipedia's nameless and self-appointed northern "editors" given their dubious qualifications - assuming they even have any.
-Wikipedia’s scandal-snorting amateurs have been playing around with my entries for going on 3 decades now.
+I would hope the 6 academics have not been relying on Wikipedia's nameless and self-appointed northern "editors" given their dubious qualifications.
+And that's assuming these individuals even have any.
+Wikipedia’s scandal-loving amateurs have been playing around with my entries for going on 3 decades now.
 I long ago gave up trying to set the record straight with them.

 I cannot help wondering if it is completely beyond Wikipedia's amateur so-called "editors" to imagine that someone who is neither American nor Male can nevertheless be capable of coming up with a "Big Idea" all by ourselves!